 The game is going on whether you like it or not.

-Your wife/girlfriend will surely appreciate all of the things you do for you as a couple... but she will frustrate you by continuously bringing up just what a charming and funny guy that dude Chad was at the party.
-She's subconsciously saying "Be more like Chad, okay?"
+Your wife/girlfriend will surely appreciate all of the things you do for you as a couple... but she will frustrate you by continuously bringing up just what a charming and funny guy that dude Brad was at the party.
+She's subconsciously saying "Be more like Brad, okay?"
 You left one of her many needs unattended.

 Same thing with your status at work.
 You thought you checked all of the boxes on the good employee checklist, but you completely skipped over the "be a charming and fun guy that everyone wants to be around" and "learn how to be a more powerful person in the office" boxes.